Bunionectomy with Wedge Osteotomy

 TREATMENT FOR BUNIONECTOMY WITH WEDGE OSTEOTOMY

 During bunionectomy with wedge osteotomy treatment, a wedge of bone is removed from the big toe.
 When the surgeon closes the wedge, it straightens the toe.
 Wires or screws may be inserted to keep the bones in line, and excess bone may be shaved off or removed.
+Some patients may instead be candidates for a procedure called Lapidus Arthrodesis.

 RECOVERY TIME FOR BUNIONECTOMY WITH WEDGE OSTEOTOMY